“Meet Laura, Queen of chaos, empress of darkness, also known as a lazy natural disaster on legs”.

 But neurotypical brains will never get it.. and they’ll constantly ask “how could she forget about …… doctor appointments, taking purse with her, car keys, mobile phone, adding credit to mobile phone or checking up her e-mail, whatsapp, reply to my message, check if passports are expired or not, the vaccination when due a vaccination appointment… etc etc.”

 And yes, we all need to become responsible of our actions and earn a living somehow.
 But making a fish feel useless for its inability to climb a tree is something I find it a bit sadistic and unfair.
-And it also distracts the fish from being a fish successfully.
-It’s like the ugly duckling story.
-How are you expected to perform like a duck when you’re in fact created and designed to be a bloody flawless swan.
+And it also distracts the fish from being successful as a fish.
+It’s like the ugly duckling story too.
+How are you expected to perform like a flawed duck when you’re actually created and designed to be a flawless swan?.

 People like to complain a lot but I know and have reportedly been told to make their lives way more interesting and exciting thanks to all my adhd slips.
 They get high on all the last minute arrangements and how I manage to get by in the end.
 Oh yes.
 I add excitement and unpredicatibility into their other somewhat boring and predictable lives.
 A constant rollercoster of emotional highs and lows with unexpected last minute blisful decisions.